dannydhkim/Humana-Mays/README.md

 Feature Engineering: Compiled list of methods used to extract selected features from the dataset.
 Methods are made scalable for the dataset to fit any patient.

+Data Analysis: We explored some data visualizations but found that it was not very useful for any particular insight.

 XGBoost: The machine learning code using XGBoost to implement gradient boost machine on the chosen feature data.
 The model is evaluated by generating a confusion matrix, accuracy, and AUC curve.